How to write personal statement for graduate school application?

 Take Home Message

-As you can see, the goal of personal statement is really to convince the admission committee to have a strong impression about you.
+As you can see, the goal of a personal statement is really to convince the admission committee to have a strong impression of you.
 How can you create a strong impression?
 Some tips:

-• Explain why Purdue is a good fit to you.
+- Explain why Purdue is a good fit for you.

-• Do not repeat the things that we can find from your transcript or CV.
+- Do not repeat things we can find from your transcript or CV.